Global search

 The Loss Assessment Formula provides that a Participating Group Member will be entitled to compensation for underpayment of Rostered Overtime in the following circumstance:

-For each calendar year, your preliminary entitlement for underpayment of rostered overtime will be the sum of any fortnightly amounts calculated pursuant to the method below:
+For each eligible employment period, your preliminary entitlement for underpayment of rostered overtime will be the sum of any fortnightly amounts calculated pursuant to the method below:

 1. Calculate total number of paid hours for the fortnight